- 1 A Marathon Runner and Naturopath’s view of Runners’ Knee Health

 I’m a runner.
 A keen, dedicated (to the point of obsession) runner.

 I run every morning, no matter where I am in the world, and no matter whether it’s raining, snowing, or suffocatingly hot.
 I’ve pounded pavement in Delhi, Kuala Lumpur, Tokyo, Ho Chi Minh and Bangkok (albeit not without some difficulty!).
 I come from New Zealand, where long-distance running is a pretty big deal.
 So far, I’ve run five marathons and one ultra-marathon.
 I’ve made the podium in four of those marathons, and I was first woman in the ultra.
 Which, by the way, was an “entry-level” ultra: only 60km.
 People often ask me, how do you run that far?
 Don’t you get injured?
 Don’t you get bored??
-As for injuries, I am no stranger to runners knee health care, having had my share of knee issue.
+As for injuries, I am no stranger to runners knee health care, having had my share of knee issues.

-I’m no expert on running.
+I’m no “expert” on running.
 I run because I enjoy it, and I compete when I feel like it.
 I am, however, a qualified naturopath (BNatMed), so I know a thing or two about being able to run, and keeping my body – especially my knees – in good shape.
 Yes, I’ve had my share of injuries over the years.
 But after studying natural medicine and holistic therapies, I’ve been able to treat any problems that come up and advise a few of my running friends, too.
 It’s time to share a few of the tried-and-true natural approaches to knee health that I’ve learned over the years.

-What Is A Naturopath?
+What Is a Naturopath?

 Contrary to popular belief, a naturopath is not the same as a homeopath.
 Homeopathy is based on treating specific ailments with specific, minute remedies.
 Naturopathy is about treating the cause of a problem by examining the whole person – their diet, lifestyle, health history, activities, mind and body.
 A naturopathic consultation involves sitting down with the client for an hour or more and asking detailed questions about every aspect of their health and lifestyle.